In-patient luxury rehab center in Thailand

 • Wobble

-What are the signs of Ketamine addiction?
+What are the signs of ketamine addiction?

+The signs of ketamine addiction refer to the visible behavioral, psychological, and physical symptoms that point to ketamine addiction.
 The most common signs of ketamine addiction are listed below:

 • Experiencing withdrawal symptoms when attempting to stop